LEGENDARY-KING/Genshin-Alhaitham-Mirror-Counter/README.md

     - To download the source code as a zip file, go to the GitHub page and click on "Clone or Download" and then "Download Zip"
 2. Ensure that you have Python and pip installed and updated.
 3. Run `pip install -r requirements.txt` to install all the required packages.
+4. Check the config.ini file and edit it accordingly
-4. Run the file `main.py` as an administrator.
+5. Run the file `main.py` as an administrator.
 This is necessary as Genshin Impact must be run as an administrator and the program needs administrative privileges to monitor keyboard and mouse inputs.
     - To run the `main.py` file, navigate to the project directory in the command line as administrator and run `python main.py`
-5. Use the `setup.py` file to create an executable file for yourself, if desired.
+6. Use the `setup.py` file to create an executable file for yourself, if desired.
     - To run the `setup.py` file, navigate to the project directory in the command line and run `python setup.py build` and then it will generate a build folder where you will be able to find an exe file that you need to also run as administrator

+If you want to use this over the genshin impact window then download

 ## Additional Information
 - This tool does not use image recognition, so the results may not be 100% accurate and may include mirrors generated when the character does not have enough energy, or when charged or plunge attacks do not actually hit any enemies.